Natasha Bedingfield: 2003–2006: professional career and Unwritten

 Her debut studio album Unwritten was released in September 2004 and featured collaborations with Steve Kipner, Danielle Brisebois, Nick Lachey, James Reilly, Andrew Frampton, Wayne Wilkins, Kara DioGuardi, Guy Chambers, Patrick Leonard and the rapper Bizarre.
 The album contained uptempo pop-rock songs and influences from R&B music.
 Bedingfield's lyrics focused on independence, opportunism and female empowerment.
 Reviews of the album were generally positive, and it was described as a "well-made pop album for the new millennium" by Allmusic.
 The album debuted on the UK Albums Chart at number one and reached the top thirty in the U.S. It sold well, reaching multi-platinum status in the UK and Gold status in the U.S. The first single released from the album was "Single", which reached number three on the UK Singles Chart.
 The song's lyrics and accompanying music video depict Bedingfield's single lifestyle.
 "These Words" was released as the album's second single.
 The song became Bedingfield's first UK number one and US top twenty single.
-"Unwritten" was released as the album's third single in 2004, the song reached number six on the UK Singles Chart and it also became the most played song on US radio in 2006.
+"Unwritten" was released as the album's third single in 2004: the song reached number six on the UK Singles Chart and it also became the second most played song on US radio in 2006.
 "I Bruise Easily" was released as the album's fourth single, it did not perform as well as its predecessors but was still a moderate success, reaching number twelve on the UK Singles Chart.

 At the 2005 Brit Awards, Bedingfield was nominated for four awards, though did not win any of her nominated categories.
 She was also nominated for an award at the 2006 Brit Awards, and in 2007, she was nominated for "Best Female Pop Vocal Performance" at the 2007 Grammy Awards, though was again unsuccessful in winning in any of her nominated categories.